AKil47/Regression-Calc/README.md

 # Regression-Calc
 A simple online tool and library that applies multiple Least-Squares Regression methods to a set of X and Y values.
 The tool fits a variety of well defined functions and displays a graph along with error calculations to help find the best approximation.
+This allows for the creation and testing of well-defined mathematical models from a set of input data.

 The mathematics and logic of the application can be used separately through the included `regression` library (see below).